craftercms/docs/source/developers/plugins/blueprints.rst

             </paths>

        * You can also use this to enforce single page blueprints by using ``<excludes> <pattern>^/.*</pattern> </excludes>`` in your page type's config.xml, effectively forbidding from creating a new page.
-    * Ensure your blueprint supports :ref:`in-context-editing`.
+    * Ensure your blueprint supports :ref:`experience-builder`.
-    * For most sites, you'll have to override Studio's default navigation menu tags.
-You can do this by reading :ref:`templating-rendering-navigation`.

 Above all, blueprints should be usable and simple.